Frequently Asked Questions about Room Selection

 I’m going to live in a Greek block.
 What is that room selection process like?

 In early March, Greek house managers will turn in a roster with all members that will be living in the block for the next academic year.
-These members will receive specific selection time instructions.
+These members will receive specific selection instructions.

 I’m an officer in my Greek organization.
 Can I just live in the block for the remaining semester of my officer term?

 Yes, but you are committed to living on campus for the full academic year.

 I plan on studying abroad in Fall next year.
 How will that affect my room selection process?

 I plan on studying abroad in Spring next year.
 How will that affect my room selection process?

 You will go through the General Room Selection process, however you need to think about what the spring semester will look like for your roommate and others you will be living with.
 When you leave to go abroad, you will leave a vacancy that can be filled by anyone.
 Your roommate can make arrangements to pull someone in when you leave, otherwise the space will be available for anyone to select.

 I plan on studying abroad in Summer next year.
 How will that affect my room selection process?

 Studying abroad in the Summer will not affect your room selection process, as you will be on campus for both Fall and Spring semesters.

 Before and during room selection, how do I find out what types of spaces are available?

 Lists of types of available spaces will be posted on the Residence life and Housing website approximately one week prior to room selection.
 Specific Room numbers are not provided, but instead the building and room type like the example below.
 Updated lists will be posted periodically.
 Follow us on Twitter and like us on Facebook for changing information.
 Below is an example of what the availability list will look like:

 I am a rising Sophomore, rising Junior, rising Senior.
 What kind of housing can I expect to get next year?